 Download the Pharmacy Resources Form to help start the conversation and learn more about emergency treatment options below.

-Every 12.5 minutes, someone dies from an opioid overdose in the United States.
+In 2017, someone died from an opioid overdose every 11 minutes in the United States.

 *Both prescription and illicit use.